shorthills-ai/llama_index/docs/understanding/loading/loading.md

 ### Loading using SimpleDirectoryReader

 The easiest reader to use is our SimpleDirectoryReader, which creates documents out of every file in a given directory.
-It is built in to LlamaIndex and can read a variety of formats including Markdown, PDFs, Word documents, PowerPoint decks, images, audio and video.
+It is built into LlamaIndex and can read a variety of formats including Markdown, PDFs, Word documents, PowerPoint decks, images, audio and video.

 ```python
 from llama_index import SimpleDirectoryReader